 Professor Stefan Bengtson said: “These fossils force us to rethink our ideas of how animals learned to make large bodies out of cells.”

 I do think it’s important for Christians to focus more on scientific apologetics and to focus their academic careers in scientific fields.
 So often I look at Christian blogs, and I see way too much G. K. Chesterton, Francis Chan and other untestable, ineffective jibber-jabber.
 We need to bring the hard science, and stop making excuses about not being able to understand it because it’s too hard.
 It’s not too hard.
 Everyone can understand “Who Made God?” by Edgar Andrews – start with that!
 Then get Lee Strobel’s “The Case for a Creator“.
 That’s more than enough for the average Christian on science apologetics.
 We all have to do our best to learn what works.
-You don’t want to be anti-science like atheists are.
+You don’t want to be anti-science and pro-speculation like atheists are.
 I recommend reading Uncommon Descent and Evolution News every day for a start.